Pshy0/pshy_merge/README.md

 # Fixing conflicts

-Pshy commands may be called using the `!pshy.` prefix.
+Pshy's commands may be called using the `!pshy ` prefix.
 You can also enforce this (if another module use the same command name):
 lua:
 ```lua
 pshy.commands_require_prefix = true